jadecobra/python_tdd_exercises/source/truth_table_11_negate.rst

 Truth Table: Negate
 ===================

-I will continue to step through learning conditional statements using Binary Operations from the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_
+I will continue to step through conditional statements using Binary Operations from the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_